kyma-project/addons/docs/releasing.md

 Every time you create a new release, two changelog files are generated.
 One refers to a specific release and the other one to all `bundles` repository.

-Changelog files contain list of all pull requests beetwen releases with labels defined as default for [lerna-changelog](https://github.com/lerna/lerna-changelog#usage).
+Each changelog file contains a list of all pull requests that appeared between the releases, with default labels for the [lerna-changelog](https://github.com/lerna/lerna-changelog#usage).
 You can define your own labels in the `scripts/package.json` file according to the lerna-changelog [configuration](https://github.com/lerna/lerna-changelog#configuration).

->**NOTE:** If you work on your fork change `scripts/package.json` configuration file setting parameters indicating on repository: `repository.url` and `changelog.repo`
+>**NOTE:** If you work on your fork, change the `scripts/package.json` configuration file and set the **repository.url** and **changelog.repo** parameters that point to the repository.